 After the introduction, the speaker moves into the body of her speech.
-This consists of two or three arguments that port has position on an individual bill.
+This consists of two or three arguments that support her position on an individual bill.
 All Congressional Debate arguments should follow the Claim/Warrant/Data/Impact (C/W/D/I) format described in Chapter 3.
 That said, some issues unique to Congressional Debate deserve special attention here.

 First, three different constructions are commonly used for the body of a Congress speech; we recommend all three.
-Each of these constructions is acceptable-which one an individual competitor uses should be based on his omfort level and the research be has available to him some topics will lend themselves ome structures, le others will lend themselves to different ones.
+Each of these constructions is acceptable-which one an individual competitor uses should be based on his comfort level and the research he has available to him.
+Some topics will lend themselves to some structures, while others will lend themselves to different ones.

 The first two structures-two- and three-point speech constructions-are fairly straightforward.
 A two-point construction consists of two complete arguments using the C/W/D/I format.
 The three-point construction is the same, except with three arguments instead of two.
 While earlier in a speaker's debate career, the three-point construction may have seemed easier, the two-point construction is generally more effective.
-If a debater makes three distinct arguments, she will have difficulty giving appropriate depth to each a will have difficulty giving appropriate depth to each argument construction allows for more depth because a speaker has more time to devote to each argument.
+If a debater makes three distinct arguments, she will have difficulty giving appropriate depth to each as there is just not enough time in each speech.
+The two-point construction allows for more depth because a speaker has more time to devote to each argument.
 That said, a three-point construction is perfectly acceptable; competitors should just be sure to note its limitations.